Description

 CHAPTER ONE

 Pedal to the floor, heart in her throat, Felicity Shields raced along a dry desert road lined with sharp shrubs and twisted trees.
-Red dust ballooned over the hood of her VW Golf.
+Red dust ballooned over the hood of her car.

-Her eyes focused on a distant, lavish two-story adobe house.
-Backdropped by New Mexico’s Sangre de Cristos mountains the McMansion appeared diminished, isolated, and abandoned.
-Its colorful inlaid tiles shimmered through the hazy air.
-Why wasn’t Mom answering?
-Her hands gripped the steering wheel.
+Her eyes focused on her mom’s distant, lavish, two-story adobe house.
+Backdropped by New Mexico’s Sangre de Cristos mountains, the McMansion appeared inconsequential, isolated, and abandoned.
+She gripped the steering wheel.
+Why isn’t Mom answering?

-A series of bell chimes blared through her car speakers.
-She startled, glanced to the touchscreen, and accepted the call.
+A series of chimes blared through her car speakers, startling her.
+Glancing at the touchscreen, she accepted the call.
 “Hey, Mae.”

 There was an ominous pause on Mae’s end.
 “What happened?”

-What had happened?
+What happened?
 Fee swallowed.
 “Mom was supposed to pick me up.
 She never showed.
-I called.
-She didn’t answer.
+I called; she didn’t answer.
 I’m on my way to her place now.”

 True.
-So many people thought that call staged to show Mom as a likeable and motherly during her trial.
-The truth was she’d called Mom in a blind panic after having destroyed things with the love of her life, Brooks.
-In her desperation, she’d forgotten Mom had the interview.
-“Look…”
+So many people thought that call had been staged to show Mom as likeable and motherly during her trial.
+The truth was, she’d called Mom in a blind panic after having destroyed things with the love of her life, Brooks.
+In her desperation, she’d forgotten Mom had had the interview.
+“Look—”

 “You’re cutting out.”